Ojlit/package-management/nexus-installation/READme.md

   + within maven project folder CLI
   + locate the settings.xml file (conf/settings.xml)
   + sudo vi /opt/maven/conf/settings.xml
+  + define the nexus server credentials in the settings.xml file
   + copy and paste the following nexus server details to the server tag in the settings.xml file.
 Ensure included credentials for nexus are correct

   ```sh